 Dashboards are incredibly useful and yet a huge pain to maintain.
 They’re packed with valuable information, and yet they often fade from people’s attention when they don’t answer their questions.
 They’re critical for business operations, and yet end up unused by their intended audience once the novelty wears off.

+A dashboard can quickly lose its value if it’s not regularly updated, maintained and monitored.
 Dashboards are built with the best intentions to answer a question, inform important decisions, and keep stakeholders informed.
 But after the initial excitement, they often end up being ignored.

 And yet, you can prevent dashboard rot if you know the reasons why it happens in the first place: